SEPTEMBER 2019 MARKET OVERVIEW

 In August the reporting season combined with the economic and global issues to drive Australian shares down 2.4%.
-Health care which saw double digit growth in the reporting season was the best performing sector (3.6%), Info Tech (0.3%) with Consumer discretionary (+0.2%) were the only sectors to generate a positive return in August.
-The weakest sector was Materials (- 7.5%) as weaker than expected result combined with weakened commodity price outlook.
-Similarly Energy (- 5.6%) was down significantly over the month and Telecoms (-4.5%) was also among the weakest sector.
+Health care, which saw double digit growth in the reporting season was the best performing sector (3.6%), Combined with Info Tech (0.3%) and Consumer discretionary (+0.2%) these were the only sectors to generate a positive return in August.
+The weakest sector was Materials (- 7.5%) which showed lower than expected result combined with weakened commodity price outlook.
+Similarly, Energy (- 5.6%) was down significantly over the month and Telecoms (-4.5%) was also among the weakest sector.

-Bonds performed well as investors moved to more defensive asset amid the concerns.
-Domestically the Australian 10-year yield fell 31 basis points to new record lows finishing at 0.89%.
+Bonds performed well as investors moved to more defensive assets amid the concerns.
+Domestically, the Australian 10-year yield fell 31bps to new record lows finishing at 0.89%.
 This drove Australian fixed interest up 1.5% for the month.